Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

-Malcolm Brogdon and his Boston Celtics teammates face the Philadelphia 76ers in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.
+Malcolm Brogdon and the rest of the Boston Celtics match up versus the Philadelphia 76ers in the NBA Playoffs on Tuesday, at 7:30 PM ET.

-Now let's examine Brogdon's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Let's break down Brogdon's prop bets, and some stats and trends to help you make good wagers.

 Malcolm Brogdon Prop Bets vs. the 76ers